cannyp3/KeepItSimple/README.md

 -   **To add a new section:** Create a new `.txt` file in the `components` folder.
 The name of the file will become the title of the component (e.g., `our-mission.txt` will create a component called "Our Mission").
 -   **To remove a section:** Simply delete the corresponding `.txt` file from the `components` folder.

+#### Updating the Business Name

+The main business name, which appears in the page title and header, is also managed as a component.
+To change it, simply edit the content of the `components/business_name.txt` file.

 #### Adding Search Keywords

 To improve the searchability of your components, you can add a line of comma-separated keywords to any `.txt` file in the `components` directory.
 These keywords will be used by the search bar but will not be displayed on the page.